funkycharlie/Consolify/README.md

 -p : Plays the first search result of the search query.

+-q : Adds the first search result of the search query to the queue.

+**Search Actions**

+There are a few actions you can take after the search results are displayed:

+play: Plays the track, specified afterwards.

+add queue: Adds the track specified later to the queue.

+back: Goes back to the search box.

 ### nowplaying:

 Running this command tells you what song is currently playing.